 - It helps to do on-time delivery of the products or services.

 Capacity requirements planning disadvantages

 - It consumes more time to do the planning.
 It is easier and less time-consuming to assign the work to an employee as soon as the project comes than to schedule it.
-But by considering the size of your company you need to execute CRP.
-Nowadays you can speed up the capacity requirements planning with the help of planning tools.
+But by considering the size of your company, you need to execute CRP.
+Nowadays, you can speed up capacity requirements planning with the help of planning tools.

 - Maintain discipline throughout the project in the organization is one of the disadvantages.
 You need to schedule the capacity requirements in the exact structure and managers or supervisors should consider it as their important task.
 Otherwise, there will be a chance of breaking the schedule at the employee level.

 Capacity requirements planning strategy is the process used to find out and add the required capacity and the available resources to meet the customer demand.